In-Meeting Chat for Cisco Devices

 I designed it to not take over too much of the screen, to be modern and sleek and have contrasting colours to allow it to be viewed better.

-Reusing current components used across Webex to ensure familiarity.
+• I reused current components used across Webex to ensure familiarity.

-Refinement of UI elements, including font sizes, color contrasts, and spacing for readability across a variety of room sizes and lighting conditions.
+• I iterated on the UI elements, including font sizes, color contrasts, and spacing for readability across a variety of room sizes and lighting conditions.

-Responsiveness: Integrated smooth animations for scrolling and transitions to maintain a polished and modern user experience.
+• I integrated smooth animations for scrolling and transitions to maintain a polished and modern user experience.

-Non-intrusiveness: Designed the panel to take up minimal screen real estate so as not to interfere with video feeds or shared content.
+• I Designed the panel to take up minimal screen real estate so as not to interfere with video feeds or shared content.

 Shared Room Display Challenges

-The most complex part of the project was enabling the chat panel to be displayed on shared meeting room screens—devices typically viewed by multiple participants.
+The most complex part of the project was enabling the chat panel to be displayed on shared meeting room screens devices typically viewed by multiple participants.

 To solve this:

-I implemented a mechanism for controlling the chat panel display via the Webex Navigator (the touchscreen interface used to control Room Devices).
+• I implemented a mechanism for controlling the chat panel display via the Webex Navigator (the touchscreen interface used to control Room Devices).

 Final thoughts